MileHacker Logo

 • Translation apps (like Google Translate) can be useful if needed.

-• Most service staff will be English speakers.
+• Most service staff is going to be English speakers.

 Helpful Travel Tools